Web Video: PeanutButterGamer

 - Mount & Blade: Shane in Episode 1.
 In Episode 2, Barry in the first session (keeping with his trend), Shane again in the second session, and Jeff in the third.
 None of them last long, however.

-- Diablo II: Completely averted, being one of two successful seasons with a Happy Ending.
+- Diablo II: Completely averted, being one of three successful seasons with a Happy Ending.

 - Minecraft #3: Smooth McGroove after Shane's death in the Nether.
 Like most others, he doesn't live for much longer.